Code-Institute-Submissions/davidcalikes-mypse.ie/docs/AGILE.md

 ### Sprints Duration

-Due to my inexperience with the Agile methodology and Django as a framework, I had few referance points that could inform my decision making when it came to allowing sufficient time for each sprint, whilst setting a realistic, achievable deadlines.
+Due to my inexperience with the Agile methodology and Django as a framework, I had few reference points that could inform my decision making when it came to allowing sufficient time for each sprint, whilst setting a realistic, achievable deadlines.

 ### [MyPSE.ie Sprint 1 -- Overview](https://github.com/users/davidcalikes/projects/7)